The Power of Compound Interest!!

 - 4 min read

 You may have heard the phrase "Let your money work for you" and wondered what that means.
-The simple answer is investing your money that brings returns.
+The simple answer is to invest your money to generate returns.
 Compound interest has the same concept but operates differently from investing and returns only.
-Compound interest is the foundation for building your savings and is a guideline for building wealth over time.
+Compound interest is the foundation for building your savings and a key driver of gaining wealth over time.

 What Is Compound Interest?